 I want more of this.
 More reading about reading.
 If reading a lot is good, then reading a lot about reading is great.
 Every tiny improvement you make in how you read will be with you for the rest of your life and therefore help you get more out of every next book you pick up.

 This is highly recommended.
-It’s a great book and the summary on Blinkist is a very good starting point, with most of the big ideas explained well and plenty of examples.
+How To Read Literature Like A Professor is a great book and the summary on Blinkist is a very good starting point, with most of the big ideas explained well and plenty of examples.

 What else can you learn from the blinks?